Cris Rogers: Christian Ministry

-After his bachelor's degree, Rogers went on to establish and lead a Christian Youth Congregation called The Gathering working with St Michael's Church Boldmere in the Diocese of Birmingham under the leadership of the then Vicar Peter Howell-Jones.
-Whilst leading the youth congregation, Rogers pioneered several creative ministry opportunities including a skate park ministry, which met on Saturdays and involved young people around the area.

 In 2004, Rogers went on to study for his Master's degree in Theology from King's College London, and became the lead pastor of Soul Survivor Church in Harrow, North West London.

 Rogers was ordained deacon by the Bishop of London Richard Chartres to the Anglican Church in June 2007.
 He was then ordained as a Pioneer Minister and a Priest by the Area Bishop of Willesden Pete Broadbent in June 2008.
 Rogers was one of the first to be ordained to the role, which was seen as a breakthrough in creative leadership within the Church of England.

 In September 2010 he moved to Devons Road, Bow in the East End of London, where he was Associate Vicar at All Hallows, Church before being licensed as Rector to the same church in January 2015.

 In 2020 Rogers became the Chair of the Spring Harvest Planning Group.
 Rogers has been teaching at Spring Harvest since 2002 joining the Planning Group in 2012.